-(1) The court may, at any stage of the proceedings, on the basis of an application of the applicant which states its reasons, or of its own motion, enter a ruling ordering a measure of interim relief to give provisional protection to the applicant's rights if, in the contrary case the protection of the applicant's rights by the judgment may be rendered significantly more difficult or impossible.
+(1) The court may, at any stage of the proceedings, on the basis of an application of the applicant which states its reasons, or of its own motion, enter an order ordering a measure of interim relief to give provisional protection to the applicant's rights if, in the contrary case the protection of the applicant's rights by the judgment may be rendered significantly more difficult or impossible.
 In the case of a person who by virtue of the law enjoys the right to bring an action in the administrative courts on grounds other than the protection of his or her own rights, interim relief measures may be applied provided that, in the contrary case, attainment of the aim of the action by means of the judgment may be rendered significantly more difficult or impossible.

-(2) An application for interim relief may be made to the administrative court also during challenge proceedings.

-(3) When entering a ruling ordering interim relief tha court has regard to the public interest and the rights of the persons affected and conducts an assessment of the prospects of the action and the foreseeable consequences of the ruling for interim relief.
-In the case that interim relief is no longer needed, the court refuses to hear the application.

-(4) The rights, obligations and prohibitions which arise from an interim relief ruling, as well as any administrative acts issued on the basis of the ruling, are valid until judgment in the matter becomes final or until a ruling concerning return of the action or refusal to hear the action or termination of proceedings in the matter becomes final.
-A ruling for interim relief made during challenge proceedings is valid until:

-the expiration of the time-limit for bringing an action in the administrative court concerning the claim which forms the subject matter of the challenge, provided the action is not brought within that time-limit; the judgment becomes final or until a ruling concerning return of the action, or refusal to hear the action or termination of proceedings in the matter becomes final, provided an action concerning the claim which forms the subject matter of the challenge is brought in due time in the administrative court.

-(5) An application for the making of a ruling concerning interim relief may be made after filing a challenge with the administrative authority, or when bringing the action, or after the bringing of the action.
+- (2) An application for interim relief may be made to the administrative court also during challenge proceedings. - (3) When entering an order on interim relief the court has regard to the public interest and the rights of the persons affected and conducts an assessment of the prospects of the action and the foreseeable consequences of the order for interim relief.
+In the case that interim relief is no longer needed, the court dismisses the application. - (4) The rights, obligations and prohibitions which arise from an interim relief order, as well as any administrative acts issued on the basis of the order, are valid until judgment in the matter becomes final or until an order on return or dismissal of the action or on termination of proceedings in the matter becomes final.
+An order for interim relief made during challenge proceedings is valid until: - 1) the expiration of the time-limit for bringing an action in the administrative court concerning the claim which forms the subject matter of the challenge, provided the action is not brought within that time-limit; - 2) the judgment becomes final or until an order on return or dismissal of the action, or on termination of proceedings in the matter becomes final, provided an action concerning the claim which forms the subject matter of the challenge is brought in due time in the administrative court. - (5) An application for the making of an order concerning interim relief may be made after filing a challenge with the administrative authority, or when bringing the action, or after the bringing of the action.